gRodrigues03/streamlit-date-picker/README.md

-# Streamlit DatePicker
+# Streamlit DatePicker (WIP)

-This is a fork of Streamlit Date Picker by [Imdreamer](https://github.com/imdreamer2018).
+This is a fork of **Streamlit Date Picker** by [Imdreamer](https://github.com/imdreamer2018).
 The original repo can be found [here](https://github.com/imdreamer2018/streamlit-date-picker)
+> ⚠️ **Note:** This fork is still a work in progress.
+For production use, please refer to the original custom component.

-## Modifications included in this fork (WIP)
+## Modifications included in this fork

+ - Native-like input labels (optional)
- - Streamlit colors support (native accent and background colors)
+ - Support for Streamlit colors (native accent and background)
- - Better handling of module height changes
+ - Improved handling of module height changes
- - Different timezones, date formats and languages
+ - Support for different timezones, date formats, and languages

 # Original readme: